 Introduction

 Locomotion and fitness are intrinsically linked in most animals.
 Locomotor costs dominate energy budgets, and mobility is required for effective foraging, predator avoidance, and migration [1,2].
-Most performance and energy cost data were obtained under quasi steady-state conditions [3,4].
+Most performance and energy cost data have been obtained under quasi steady-state conditions [3,4].
 The applicability of these data to understanding locomotion in the field is questionable as the routine, volitional locomotor behavior of most animals is intrinsically unsteady [5,6].
 Recently obtained data suggest that the disparity between laboratory and field performance is particularly acute in bluegill sunfish, where routine, volitional swimming is achieved via intermittent propulsion but forced swimming in flumes favors constant propulsion [5].

 Intermittent propulsion is a feature of routine locomotion in many birds [7], and in fish is a consistent feature of swimming at high, imposed velocities where it coincides with the recruitment of anaerobic muscle [8].
 Although also observed during volitional swimming in fish [9,10], its use at lower speeds is not well understood.
 This stems in part from the scarcity of data for unconstrained, volitional swimming.
 The combined availability of large-volume calibration techniques recently applied to quantify avian flight performance in the field [11] and low-cost underwater cameras has enabled collection of field performance data for fish [5,12] with higher temporal and spatial resolution than has previously been possible [1].
 This approach has revealed the use of intermittent propulsion during routine, sustained locomotion at aerobically sustained speeds and propulsive cycle frequencies, but with insufficient detail to indicate why this swimming style is used [5].